-This article was written by Guillaume Lorquet, an Atlassian Engineer at iDalko
+This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko

-In this article, we’ll first go over Jira service desk’s native functionalities to learn how we can manage our service desk by customizing its access for different teams.
+In this article, we’ll first go over the Jira service desk’s native functionalities to learn how we can manage our service desk by customizing its access for different teams.
 Then we’ll introduce 2 apps with which we can secure our Jira service desk and make the best use of it.
 We’ll also discuss how to secure your Service Desk using higher-level technical configurations.
 For instance, when Jira is only accessible from an internal network or when it is hidden behind other security tools.

 Even if the marketplace proposes a variety of apps, it’s always a good idea to know the tools’ native functionalities first.
-This would enable you to use them to their full potential and to improve the functionalities by making use of the apps afterward.
+This would enable you to use them to their full potential and to improve their functionalities by making use of the apps afterward.

 To secure your platform, you need to clarify how you want to manage it in a way that meets all your teams’ criteria.
 So you should first ask yourself who can access your Jira Service Desk.